ibnuda/fpmortals/manuscript/complete.md

 {width=75%}
 ![](images/balanceL-7c.png)

-This concludes our study of the `.insert` method and how the `ISet` is constructed.
-It should be of no surprise that `Foldable` is implemented in terms of depth-first search along the `left` or `right`, as appropriate.
-Methods such as `.minimum` and `.maximum` are optimal because the data structure already encodes the ordering.

 Skenario ini menutup pembelajaran kita atas metoda `.insert` dan bagaimana `ISet` dibangun.
 Seharusnya bukan hal yang mengejutkan bila `Foldable` diimplementasikan dalam bentuk pencarian pertama mendalam pada `left` dan `right`.
 Metoda semacam `.minimum` dan `.maximum` akan optimum diimplementasikan karena struktur data sudah tersandikan berurutan.

-It is worth noting that some typeclass methods *cannot* be implemented as efficiently as we would like.
-Consider the signature of `Foldable.element`

 Hal yang patut diperhatikan adalah beberapa metoda pada kelas tipe tidak dapat diterapkan secara efisien.
 Misal, penanda untuk `Foldable.element`